-At Ryerson, our approach to legal education reflects a longstanding commitment to challenge convention in search of new possibilities.
+At the Lincoln Alexander School of Law, our approach to legal education reflects a longstanding commitment to challenge convention in search of new possibilities.
 As matters pertaining to equity and inclusion take on increasing social urgency and as the economy continues to be fuelled by advances in technology, the lawyers of the future will need to be nimble and innovative.

-As part of our LSO-designated Integrated Practice Curriculum (IPC), Ryerson Law students will participate in a series of Intensive courses that range in focus from the business of lawyering to emotional and cultural competencies to coding and contemporary technological practices.
+As part of our LSO-designated Integrated Practice Curriculum (IPC), Lincoln Alexander School of Law students will participate in a series of Intensive courses that range in focus from the business of lawyering to emotional and cultural competencies to coding and contemporary technological practices.